 All data products for all selected observations will be bundled together for delivery.
 When the

-.tar file is unpacked, data for each observation/visit/exposure/detector will appear in a separate subdirectory.
-For each subdirectory, the data bundle includes by default the highest-level data products, plus all parent data (unless those data have been de-selected in the download manager) For example, if an observation/visit/exposure/detector combination resulted in Level-2 data products, all Level-1 products would automatically be included unless the user explicitly chooses otherwise.
-Note: Level-3 products will appear in separate directories.
+.tar file is unpacked, data for each observation will appear in a separate subdirectory.
+For each subdirectory, the data bundle includes by default the highest-level data products, plus all parent data (unless those data have been de-selected in the download manager) For example, if an observation/visit/exposure/detector combination resulted in level-2 data products, all level-1 products would automatically be included unless the user explicitly chooses otherwise.
+Note: level-3 products will appear in separate directories.

 The download manifest

 The zip (or tar) file will include a file called